 Starting out on our adventure Siriwan got a cell phone call that her brother the Lawyer has had a heart attack and we need to speed off fast to our first Thai hospital.
 Dirty diseased dogs are hanging around the front entrance while people are stretched out on stretchers waiting for their treatment.
 Luckily her brother who we meet at the front door waiting for us and did not have a heart attack but a major trapped BURP in his digestion from partying too much!
 Here we meet Sirwan’s sister and the embarrassed brother.

 Students in Nakhon Sri Thammarat.
-The youth liked to approach us to try out their English and always smiling!
+The youth liked to approach us to try out their English and always smiling! |

-Wat Kao Poon Temple
+Wat Kao Poon Temple South Thailand |

-Wat Kao Poon Buddhist Temple at the top of a steep climb hill.
+Wat Kao Poon Buddhist Temple at the top of a steep climb hill. |

-Only here was some stairs up part way to the Wat Kao Poon Buddhist Temple.
+Only stairs up part way to the Wat Kao Poon Buddhist Temple. |

 First tour with our Thai friends it to check out an old Buddhist temple Wat Kao Poon which has a village surrounding the bottom of the hill to cater to locals as wells as to feed the Buddhist monks.

-On the way up the hill, there are sculptures and various flowering plants.
+On the way up the hill, there are sculptures and various flowering plants. |

-Incense lingers in the air.
+Incense lingers in the air. |

 Lots of rickety dangerous stairs to climb to get to the top of the hill where the Buddhist temple is nestled among lots of green plants and mountains.
 We went inside the temple to view the hand-painted Thai story of the history of this area.

-At the top of the hill, we can see the mountain in the distance.
+At the top of the hill, we can see the mountain in the distance. |

-Buddhist Temple Wat Kao Poon
+ENTRANCE to the Buddhist Temple Wat Kao Poon |

 Buddhist temple Wat Kao Poon is explained in an illustrated hand painted story on the walls.
+You can see that there is a hillside with the temple at the top. |

-Buddhist temple Wat Kao Poon is explained in an illustrated hand painted story on the walls.
+Buddhist temple Wat Kao Poon is explained in an illustrated hand painted story on the walls. |

-Inside Wat Kao Poon Temple
+Inside Wat Kao Poon Temple |

 Once at the bottom of the hillside, our Thai families decide to eat at the local eatery at the bottom of the hill.
 Scruffy dogs and their pups scramble by our feet wanting attention and food.
 It is frowned upon to touch these dogs.
 I do it anyways and find these dogs very friendly.

-The village at the bottom of Wat Kao Poon Temple.
+The village at the bottom of Wat Kao Poon Temple. |

-Ban Kiri Wong
+Ban Kiri Wong South Thailand |

-Bridge to Ban Khiri Wong Village
+Bridge to Ban Khiri Wong Village |

-Sign about Ban Khiri Wong and its eco-tourism.
+Sign about Ban Khiri Wong and its eco-tourism. |

 Siriwan our Thai friend at the front of the store got someone to open the shop for us.
+We bought some handmade items such as a handbag, shirt, and Mangosteen soap. |

-JOY SPOT
+JOY SPOT |

 Ban Khiri Wong is a community filled with artisans who make the fabric's hand dyed to then make into clothing and accessories as well they make a prized soap that is popular with Japanese to buy for their skin.
 The soap maker of the village gave us a demonstration of soap making and was he gifted us a couple of bars and can say what amazing soap it was to my skin.

-Making the dyes from natural plants and cooking them over outside fires
+Making the dyes from natural plants and cooking them over outside fires. |

 The big pots are boiling the natural materials